aphorism44/phaser-barchart/README.md

     <li><strong>hideLabels (optional)</strong>.
 If this is set to "true," the graph will not show its label, nor will it mark the y-axis.
 By default this is "false."</li>
 </ul>
 <br>
-Although a graph can be static, the second method, updateCharts, adds a dynamic functionality to the graph object it's called for, such as:
+Although a graph can be static, the second method, updateChart, adds a dynamic functionality to the graph object it's called for, such as:
 <pre>

 newChart.updateChart(newArray);